alexandertrefz/essence/packages/website/dictionaries.md

 keep the order they had.
 All three answer a `NonEmptyDictionary` when the receiver is a `NonEmptyList`: a List with an item in it puts that item somewhere.

+`removeDuplicates()` is the fourth, and it is `tally()`'s keys: the distinct items, in the order they were first met.
+It lives beside the three because it is written on them, and a `NonEmptyList` keeps its proof across the crossing and back.

 ## The three rules